scientistEgong/Learning-Python-Full-Time/Basics/Learning-Syntax-And-Indentation/README.md

 **Indentation Guide**
-    Use tabs and spaces for indentation
-    for more details, refer to https://docs.python.org/
+    Use either tabs or spaces consistently for indentation (PEP 8 recommends 4 spaces per indentation level; do not mix tabs and spaces) for more details, refer to https://docs.python.org/